KJCracks/Clutch/README.md

 Compiling
 ------------
-Use Xcode with iOSOpenDev installed
+Use Xcode 5 or newer

 Licenses